boldingd/EclipsePhaseContent/HumbleBeginnings.md

 Of course, the individual habitats can vary quite a bit in culture, norms, and organization.

 Each individual habitat establishes collective ownership of all capital — by a fairly expansive definition that allows little room for personal property.
+The output of productive capital is equally distributed by the collective itself; neither currency nor markets are used.
+Most systems are automated; where intelligent labor is required, volunteers are typically sought, and reward with resource-allocation bumps.
+When required, the Cooperative can compel service; broadly, they can set labor requirements, assign tasks by lottery, or "draft" individuals with unique and necessary skills.

+> **rategorytheory**: Who decides what tasks get what resource payouts?
+>
+> **Gunslinger\#MONOLITH**: Himmel, Arsch, und Zwirn!
+> Capitalism's ruined you.
+>
+> **Bauble**: Usually it's a task-setting working group, sometimes it's a public vote.
+> *Égalité* has a bunch of work-groups responsible for different parts of the hab, for example, and they publish task lists.

 Member cooperatives generally opt for low labor requirements over high productive output: they broadly use the same types of automated resource-extraction and minifacturing that other societies use, but they generally don't supplement it with transhuman labor.
 Each member of the cooperative is granted a portion of the resources (feed-stock and energy) produced by the collective, public fabber time to produce their needs and wants, and housing on their habitats; their obligations in turn are minimal (besides surrendering all capital).

 Each habitat in the cooperative is administered as an ad-hoc direct-democracy.
-They use on-line polling of the entire hab population to make major decisions, while members form "working groups" to make smaller decisions and tackle ongoing problems.
+They use on-line polling of the entire hab population to make major decisions, while members form "working groups" to make smaller decisions and tackle ongoing tasks and problems.
-They prefer ad-hoc forms of social-organization and decision-making to fixed institutions and rules, creating working-groups as the need arises, and dissolving the working groups when the issue is resolved.
+They prefer ad-hoc forms of social-organization and decision-making to fixed institutions and rules, creating working-groups as the need arises, and dissolving them when the issue is resolved.
-In principle, the cooperative attempts to keep formal structures (like the working-groups) to a minimum; in practice, most habitats establish a certain number of permanent working-groups, with set internal structure, to tackle important concerns like hab-maintenance or a civil justice.
+In principle, the cooperative attempts to keep the number and duration of working-groups to a minimum; in practice, most habitats establish a certain number of permanent working-groups, with set internal structure, to tackle important concerns like hab-maintenance or civil justice.

 > **anarcat**: This is one of the potential fault-lines for this society.
 > Despite their best efforts, they've got the seeds for power groups and power-holders — the potential for high-rep members of this-or-that working-group to start treating some-or-other aspect of hab maintenance as their own little fiefdom.
 >
-> **Babule**: Yeah, I was noticing that.
+> **Bauble**: Yeah, I was noticing that.
 > That happens on most Scum swarms — Liú takes responsibility for making things happen when they need to happen, and eventually he ends up "in charge" of those things that he usually makes happen.
-> For us, it's a feature, not a bug — but it sounds like these people would disagree?
+> For us, it's a feature, not a bug — but these people disagree.
 >
-> **anarcat**: Yeah, pretty much.
-> Your circle-A cred is better then mine, so do please double-check my work, but as far as I've been able to find, they think that kind of "power-collection" is a Bad Thing.
+> **Gunslinger\#MONOLITH**: Yeah, as far as I've been able to find, they think that kind of "power-collection" is a Bad Thing.

 Absent these two mechanisms, there is no formal government or rule-making: individuals are free to conduct their affairs as they see fit.

-Obviously, not all tasks can be taken care of by automation: volunteers are rewarded with a slight bump in resource allocation and fabber priority queues.
-When not enough qualified volunteers can be recruited, individuals can be obligated to service; however, the community tends to avoid obligating members to service, so they keep their labor requirements to an absolute minimum.

-> **rategorytheory**: Who decides what tasks get what resource payouts?
->
-> **Gunslinger\#MONOLITH**: Himmel, Arsch, und Zwirn!
-> Capitalism's ruined you.
->
-> **anarcat**: It actually varies, hab-to-hab; most often, its a mix of work-groups and public voting.
-> *Égalité* has a bunch of work-groups responsible for different areas of the station, and they publish task lists.

 Owing largely to their low-to-zero labor expectation, the cooperative tends not to be very productive.
 For comparison, per-capita resource allocations sit between one-half and one-third of the median resources consumed by a citizen of the Titanian Commonwealth, depending somewhat on the specific habitat and time.